What’s it all about?

 For house price information please visit the sold data tab.

 Film: For the first time in 2014, Crystal Palace Park hosted The Luna Cinema at its outdoor concert bowl and further summer screenings are likely.
+There is also an Everyman Cinema for the latest film screenings.

 - Upper Norwood Library is over 100 years old and definitely worth a visit.
 It runs reading groups for children and book clubs, author talks, and free computer lessons for adults.